-Due to taxonomic diversity and morphological similarities among corals and sponges, some of the groups recorded may be considered recognizable taxonomic units (D. Ward & Stanley, 2004).
-RTU’s are used when detailed taxonomic surveys in the field are challenging (Sebek et al., 2012).
-One of the main critiques of using this method of grouping is the uncertain ability to reproduce the determined groups by multiple observers or across the time span of the study (Krell, 2004).
-Because this study has one year for which there are two observers, there is a potential to investigate the reproducibility of the groups.
-However, similar to how different spatial scales reveal various aspects of relationships (Wiens, 1989), something similar might be true for different levels of taxonomic resolution- a finer scale may expose detailed dynamics, but it does not invalidate the temporal dynamics at a broader scale.
-For the analysis, I will assume that within group variations are not so variable that the response to disturbance differs over the spatial and temporal scales being considered in this study.
+Because corals and sponges are both taxonomically diverse groups and within these groups there are species with morphological similarities, some of the groups recorded may be considered recognizable taxonomic units (D. Ward & Stanley, 2004).
+In this study, the potential for observer error was minimized because the number of observers was small (3??
+For corals and two for sponges), and because new observers’ counts were calibrated during a training period of at least 15 dives before their data were incorporated into the study.
+Because this study has one year for which two observers recorded sponge counts after calibration, there is a potential to investigate the reproducibility of the groups.
+For the analysis, I assume that within group variation is smaller than the spatial and temporal variation.

 Because the diversity of functional groups has been shown to increase reef resilience (Nyström, 2006), species may be considered based on their functional role within the ecosystem.
 For sponges, the major functional roles consist of erosion, stabilization (accretion), bentho-pelagic coupling, and associations with other organisms (Bell, 2008).
 Although not understood as well as the others, bentho-pelagic coupling may have significant impacts on the microhabitats available in the reef because some sponges have pumping rates of two times their own volume of water per hour (Bell, 2008).
-Coral functional roles are typically determined by colony shape and structure and consist of massive, plate-like, busy, columnar, unattached, encrusting, staghorn, and bottlebrush (Bellwood, Hughes, Folke, & Nyström, 2004).
+Coral functional roles are typically determined by colony shape and structure and consist of massive, plate-like, bushy, columnar, unattached, encrusting, staghorn, and bottlebrush (Bellwood, Hughes, Folke, & Nyström, 2004).
 However, corals with different life history strategies have been shown to differ in their dominance on the reef (Bak & Engel, 1979).

-The following variables may be calculated for each dataset.
-Abundance is the sum of counts across all groups.
-Richness is the number of groups present.
-Simpson’s diversity index gives the probability that two randomly selected individuals will belong to different groups (1 is maximum diversity; 0 is no diversity).
-Shannon evenness index gives the probability that all groups that are present will have the same frequency (1 is perfect evenness; 0 is perfect unevenness).

-Linear regression models comparing overall patterns across space and time
+For both RTU’s and functional groups, Bray-Curtis dissimilarity and nMDS will be applied.

 Resources Required

-Coral dataset; Sponge dataset; Program R; R Studio
+Coral dataset; Sponge dataset; Reef fish dataset; Program R; R Studio

 Literature Cited